 Neighborhoods near campus have the highest rates of property crime in Eugene.
 Why?
-Because criminals know that students have items they want!
+Because criminals know that students have items they want and think they are more vulnerable!
 Learn what steps you can take now to help protect yourself!

 Protect yourself